neil-edelman/cdoc/readme.md

 <code>enum Format <strong>CdocGetFormat</strong>(void)</code>

  - Return:
-   What format the output was specified to be in `enum Format` \.
+   What format the output was specified to be in `RAW?enum RAW?Format` \.
 If there was no output specified, guess before from the output filename\.